 I liken myself to a compass, who will point your family in the right direction, and I will empower your family with knowledge, strategies, and resources to ensure continuity of skills and to support you in being the lead agent of positive change for your child.

 For a lot of the families I work with, I encourage them to join me in session in order to practice important skills for their child’s home occupational therapy program.
-This can look like helping families learn neurodevelopmental handling techniques, strategies to support self-care skills, implementing sensory strategies to support regulation, activities to work on fine and gross motor skills given the supplies available at home, and helping families learn about evidenced based models to help facilitate more opportunities for connection with your child, such as the DIR Floortime model.
+This can look like helping families learn neurodevelopmental handling techniques, strategies to support self-care skills, implementing sensory strategies to support regulation, fine motor skills activities, gross motor skills activities, and helping families learn about evidenced based models to help facilitate more opportunities for connection with your child, such as the DIR Floortime model.

 It’s an incredible evolution to see just how far families come at the conclusion of therapy, and if I can empower you to clinically reason like an OT, problem solve collaboratively, and empower you with confidence in leading your child’s therapy, then we’ve reached the ultimate goal.